sanjeevkomma/DevOps/Kubernetes.md

 * Start the Container
 * Pod Instance = POD is wrapper for set of Containers
 * Rolling update strategy = It updates one Pod ( Pod instance ) at a time
-* Service IP Address = LoadBalancer IP Address
+* Service IP Address = LoadBalancer IP Address ( Which is public IP Address, can be used to access the Service )
 * Protocol = TCP
 * Port = Node Port / Target Port
 * Service type = External Load Balancer